Nixtla/statsforecast/markdown-site/src/arima.md

         a regular back transformation will result in median forecasts.
         If biasadj is True, an adjustment will be made to produce mean forecasts and fitted values.
-    parallel: bool (default False)
-        If True and stepwise = False, then the specification search is done in parallel.
-        This can give a significant speedup on multicore machines.
-    num_cores: int (default 2)
-        Allows the user to specify the amount of parallel processes to be used if parallel = True and stepwise = False.
-        If None, then the number of logical cores is automatically detected and all available cores are used.
     period: int (default 1)
         Number of observations per unit of time.
         For example 24 for Hourly data.